dbillium/academic-kickstart/content/authors/schlegel/_index.md

 ---
 # Display name
-name: Joshua A. Hicks
+name: Rebecca J. Schlegel

 # Username (this should match the folder name)
 authors:
-- hicks
+- schlegel

 # Is this the primary user of the site?
 superuser: false